 Key Features and What Differentiates Make

 Once I had played around with Make a bit, I found that it stands out from other automation platforms in a few key ways.
-Let’s take a look.
+Let’s take a look at some of the things that make it different.

 Comprehensive Integration Ecosystem